skunkforce/b153_DCDC_4.5V-60V_to_5V_5A_step-down_TPS54560/README.md

-# edgy_board number b123
+# edgy_board number b154
 This design is part of the [edgy board project](https://github.com/skunkforce/edgy_boards).
-It provides the functionality of chip XXXX via interfaces YYYY.
+It provides a PoE-rectified (48V) to 5V 5A step down using [TPS54560](https://datasheet.lcsc.com/lcsc/1810131310_Texas-Instruments-TPS54560DDAR_C31966.pdf).

 ![](/board/board.png)